I am a citizen of the United States who is not affiliated with any political party. I am a conservative-leaning independent.

 Despite fumbling the question of how her plans would be paid for, she came across as passionate, compassionate, and engaged throughout the rest of the debate, and she effectively deflected attacks from her rivals.
 When the issue of age came up, the moderators mentioned Elizabeth Warren is 70 years old.
 Let's be honest, she looks nowhere near 70 years old.
 This is a testament to her vibrancy.
 Despite the one large misstep, she did very well for the rest of the night.
 Her performance tonight was befitting of a front-runner.

 This was certainly his strongest performance.
 He is a legitimate alternative to Biden, and in terms of charisma, he is a stronger candidate than Biden.
-His biggest problem concerning electability is that he is gay (whether people like to admit it or not).
 He might have effectively ruined Beto O'Rourke's campaign when he zinged him on gun control (Beto's strongest issue for starting a Democratic movement under his campaign).
 His line, "I don't need lessons on courage from you," which was directed at Beto O'Rourke, was the line of the night.
 When Biden inevitably falls, Buttigieg may become the moderate alternative.

 Sanders gave a very strong and fiery performance, which is particularly impressive considering that he recently had a heart attack (and that he is currently 78 years old).
 He was passionate in his delivery, and with him recently having a heart attack, even an average performance would be considered a win.
 This debate would have helped Bernie Sanders more if Warren did not have such a strong performance.